Bull-Justin/Bull-Justin/README.md

 - 👋 Hi, I’m @Bull-Justin
 - I'm a student majoring in Computer Science at KSU.
 Expected graduation is May 2023.
-- 👀 I’m interested in ...
+- 👀 I’m interested in AD&D, learning about new topics, and finding better ways to keep myself organized.
-- 🌱 I’m currently learning how to work with Discord bots.
+- 🌱 I’m currently learning introductory knowledge on AI and Data Mining.
-- 💞️ I’m looking to collaborate on open-source projects for the community.
+- 💞️ I’m looking to allocate more time on public projects now that I'm reaching the end of school.
 - 📫 How to reach me: bulljc01@gmail.com

 <!---